drakmaniso/bevy_pixel_camera/README.md

         ...
 ```

-The crate also includes a separate plugin to put an opaque border around the
+You can also ask the plugin to automatically set and resize the viewport of
-desired resolution.
-This way, if the window size is not an exact multiple of
+the camera.
+This way, if the window size is not an exact multiple of the
-the virtual resolution, anything out of bounds will still be hidden.
+virtual resolution, anything out of bounds will be hidden.

 A small example is included in the crate.
 Run it with: